forvev/hd_guard/README.md

 IMPORTANT: before you run the program, please put this command: dos2unix ./hd_guard.sh

 It will convert a plain text to unix.
-Otherwise the program couldn't work.
+Otherwise the program won't work.